larsks/rhel-osp-upgrade-docs/parallel-nova.md

          $ nova --os-region-name Havana host-list

-     You should see output similar to:
+     You should see output listing your new Havana Nova hosts.
+For
+     example:

          +-------------------------------------------+----------------+----------+
          | host_name                                 | service        | zone     |